Signs of a Mentally Abusive Relationship

 If any of these are true, you may be in a mentally abusive relationship.

-This type of treatment in a mentally abusive relationship makes you not to challenge your partner’s put-downs.
+Degrading treatment in a mentally abusive relationship often makes you not challenge your partner’s put-downs.

 So what is one of the prominent signs of brainwashing in relationships?

 You stay silent and start believing them.
-This is brainwashing, which is one of the mental abuser’s goals.
+This is brainwashing, which can be one of the mental abuser’s ultimate goals.

-They brainwash you into thinking you are worth nothing without them.
+They can brainwash you into thinking you are worth nothing without them.

 1. Your partner denigrates your self-improvement efforts